-You’ll find the Shipwreck Memorial at the southernmost end of Cleveleys promenade opposite Kingsway.
+You’ll find it at the southernmost end of Cleveleys promenade opposite Kingsway.
 It also marks the boundary of the town of Cleveleys (which is in Wyre) with Anchorsholme and the neighbouring borough of Blackpool.

-You’ll also notice it’s where the stepped sea defence design of Cleveleys meets the smooth revetment design of the newly completed sea wall at Anchorsholme.
+You’ll also notice the artwork is where the stepped sea defence design of Cleveleys meets the smooth revetment design of the newly completed sea wall at Anchorsholme.

 More about the Shipwreck Memorial on Cleveleys Promenade

 The Memorial is a huge piece of iron, laser cut with the names of the lost vessels.
 It stands as a landmark, tall against the sky, supported by two huge solid pieces of timber.

 When it was installed, the iron was coated in bright orange oxidisation, mirroring the process which happens to all sunken ships.
 Now, several years later it wears a coat of genuine oxidisation (rust) after it’s exposure to the salty sea air.